vldbss-2022/vldbss2022/lab1/doc/readme.md

 ```
 where `q-error = max(act_rows / est_rows, est_rows / act_rows)`, which is a common metric for cardinality estimation.

+You can see [Selectivity Estimation for Range Predicates using Lightweight Models](http://www.vldb.org/pvldb/vol12/p1044-dutt.pdf) for more details.

 ## A data-driven method
 We use sum-product networks(SPN) here to learn the joint probability distribution of our data.
 It can capture correlation between multiple columns.